MultiCraft/repixture/mods/rp_tnt/README.txt

 TNT mod
 =======
-By PilzAdam and ShadowNinja
+By PilzAdam and ShadowNinja.
-Tweaked by Kaadmy, for Pixture
+Tweaked by Kaadmy and Wuzzy, for Repixture.

 Adds explodable TNT
 Place a block of TNT, then click on it with flint and steel